 Femoral Head Fracture

-Femoral head fractures are rare; they account for less than 1 percent of all hip fractures.
+Femoral head fractures are rare; they account for less than 1% of all hip fractures.
 They usually result from a high-velocity event.
 Sometimes there may be an associated fracture of the hip joint socket.

 If there is a large fragment in a young active person, open reduction and fixation with screws is often done.
-In an older person, hip replacement—either partial or total—to replace the damaged femoral head is the treatment of choice.
+In an older person, the treatment of choice is hip replacement — either partial or total — to replace the damaged femoral head.

 Most patients are able to get of bed and start physical therapy the day after surgery.
 It is important to begin moving as soon as possible.
 This helps prevents medical complications, such as blood clots, pneumonia, and bed sores.
 For older patients, it also helps prevent disorientation and deconditioning.